top of page

 Lead by example

-Seemingly insignificant actions like these also send a big signal to companies, suppliers, retailers, and the government about peoples attitudes and behaviours which they respond to, and can lead to changes in policy, products and manufacturing.
+Seemingly insignificant actions like these send a big signal to companies, suppliers, retailers, and the government about people's attitudes and behaviours , which can lead to changes in policy, products, and manufacturing.

 Visit www.leedsbyexample.co.uk and www.52climateactions.com for inspiration and ideas.